 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
+We reviewed the most recent health and safety risk assessment carried out in April 2017.

+Relevant actions were highlighted and action planned.
 The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.

-A dental nurse worked with the dentists and dental hygienists when they treated patients.
+A dental nurse worked with the dentists.